HELVE/HELVELOGS/README.md

 Overlay with a heart/like (depending on the platform) and arrow pointing below the video content.

+YouTube Helve Logs can be shot with 360 camera and either given as such for VR consumption or limited to 180VR for that little bit of interaction.

 **Ideas**
 - vlogs fisheye/tracking vibe/broadcast/uplink established -- projects and narratives cinematic.
 - sequence starts with a date "/// 2019" as if it was a flashback.